int08h/roughenough/README.md

 ```bash
 $ cargo run --bin server
 ```

+## Limitations

+Roughenough does not implement the response fault-injection Roughtime ecosystem feature.
+On-line delegated key rotation is also not implemented; the server must be restarted to generate a new delegated key.

 ## Contributors
 * Stuart Stock, original author and current maintainer (stuart {at} int08h.com)